tersesystems/echopraxia-plusscala/README.md

 Q: What does this mean for developers?

 A: You can write code faster and with fewer bugs by using Echopraxia for debugging.
 Echopraxia is oriented for "printf debugging", so all the `println` and `toString` methods that go into your code at development can be entered as logging statements.
-Because logging statements are functions, they're only executed when they meet logging conditions, so the cost is low.
-And because you can define fields using custom field builders, you can dump your internal state easily.
-You can also easily disable a logger completely by adding `Condition.never`, which will switch it to a `no-op` statement.
+You can [snapshot](https://www.scalactic.org/user_guide/Snapshots) and dump your internal state easily.
+You can also easily disable or filter debug logging using conditions.

 Q: What does this mean for operations?